forwinder15/learndiesels/content/posts/2019-08-19--the-best-ratchet-for-professional-mechanics/index.md

 ## Summing up

 Your ratchet is probably the most important tool in your box.
-You use it so often and your knuckles are constantly in jeopardy.
+You use it so often, and your knuckles are constantly in jeopardy.
 You will notice a huge difference between a cheap one and one made for pros.

 I have taken the time to check out 10 different ratchets that I believe are made for pros.
-Remember just because I recommend one doesn’t mean it would be perfect for you and your job.
+Remember, just because I recommend one doesn’t mean it would be perfect for you and your job.
 It really is a personal experience.

 You need to try and see with tools like this.
 They really are like boots.
-Lots of boots are great but I like certain ones.
+Lots of boots are great, but I like certain ones.
 So, take my list as a great starter and find the awesome ratchet that works for you.